speakeztech/FlexGrid/README.md

 ![FlexGrid Screenshot](screenshot-2025-12-02_18-30-13.png)

-## The Insight
+## The Truth Hiding in Plain Sight

 Over 1.5 billion people use spreadsheets daily.
-Every one of them is doing functional programming.
-They just don't use programming jargon.
+Every one of them is leveraging functional programming.
+They just don't use or even consider programming jargon.

 When a finance professional writes `=B1*(1+B2/100)^B3` to calculate compound interest, they've created a pure function: same inputs produce same outputs, no side effects, automatic dependency tracking.
 This is referential transparency.
 This is declarative programming.
 This is what functional programmers have advocated for decades.

-FlexGrid makes this connection concrete.
+FlexGrid shows how this connection is concrete.
 It renders reactive spreadsheets in the browser using F# and SolidJS, showing that the F# function:

 ```fsharp
 let futureValue principal rate years =